C. David Tseng Distinguished Chair Professor, National Yang Ming Chiao Tung University

-Jr-Gang Chi/ Assistant Professor of the Department of Architecture, Shih Chien University
+Jr-Gang Chi Assistant Professor, Department of Architecture, Shih Chien University

 Winsing Art Place (No. 6, Lane 10, Lane 180, Section 6, Section 6, Minquan East Road, Neihu District, Taipei City)